 Over the course of the day, every class comes into the gym and runs around in laps for 30 minutes while listening to some motivating music.
 The kids ask for donations for every lap they run from friends and family.
 The kids have a lot of fun, get some exercise, and everyone gets to participate in some way in one of the biggest fundraisers of the year.

 International Night – November

 Our school community has families from dozens of countries, and that is celebrated in our enrichment event, International Night.
 Families create displays about their home countries (or students can decide to learn about another country and create a display for that).
 Hoover families grab a passport at the door and take a trip around the world without leaving the gym.
 There are food tastings and performances from local groups.

 Book Fair – December

-This fundraiser in the only of the Hoover Fundraisers that does not give back 100% to the school, however it remains because of Hoover’s love of books.
-The Scholastic Book Fair takes place at the start of every December offering a place for students to shop and for parents to come take care of their holiday shopping.
+This fundraiser is the only of the school fundraisers that does not give back 100% to the school, however it remains because of our love of books.
+The Scholastic Book Fair takes place at the start of every December offering a place for students to shop and for parents to take care of their holiday shopping.